This guide explains how to use the Content Dashboard to make targeted improvements to your course.

 Choose the correct dashboard

-In the left-hand navigation bar, under the Quality item, select either Courses or Projects, depending upon the type of content you wish to maintain.
+In the left-hand navigation bar, under the "Quality" item, select "Courses".

 Begin on the "View Course" pane.
-Use the "Select Course"/"Select Project" dropdown to select the content to maintain.
+Use the "Select Course" dropdown to select the course to maintain.
 The search box searches titles.
 It is often easiest to search for a keyword in the middle of your course rather than typing the whole name.

 Select the date range